 Of course, bread and cheese are a natural pairing.
 And Lyle is such a cheese fan that we always end up picking some up when we go to festivals together.
 This time we picked up some from the Bexton Cheese stall – unfortunately it looks like they don’t have a website.
 They are frequently seen at food festivals and shows so keep your eyes open for their individual farmhouse cheeses.

 I also picked up a set of 4 delicious salad dressings from A Little Bit.
 The dressings are made with fresh herbs so they taste really zingy, my favourite is the Red Onion and Parsley.
-Mark and I are eating a lot of salads right now, so these will definitely come in handy!
+I’m eating a lot of salads right now, so these will definitely come in handy!

 And my final purchase from this year’s Shrewsbury Food Festival was a pot of scrumptious Strawberry and Pimms jam, from Miranda’s Preserves.